sstoeckl/InvestigatoR/README.md

 ```

 Next, we map those predictions into various portfolios (quantiles) and
 analyse their performance.
+Therefore, we specify a mapping_function (can
+be individually provided), and a portfolio configuration.
+The mapping
+function is a function that maps the predictions into portfolio weights.
+We provide two functions, `quantile_weights` and `ensemble_weights`.
+The
+portfolio configuration specifies the quantiles that should be used for
+the portfolio formation, as well as various constraints and parameters.
-We specify various weight restrictions, such
+Additionally we can specify various portfolio restrictions, such as the
-as the minimum and maximum weight, the minimum and maximum cutoff
+minimum and maximum weight, the minimum and maximum cutoff quantile, and
-quantile, and the b parameter that adjusts the amount of investment per
+the b parameter that adjusts the amount of investment per leg (b=1
-leg (b=1 means, we go 100% long and short).
-We also specify the
+means, we go 100% long and short).
+We also specify the predictions that
-predictions that should be used for the portfolio formation (e.g.,
+should be used for the portfolio formation (e.g., ‘ols_1’, ‘xgb_1’,
-ols_1, xgb_1, xgb_2).
+‘xgb_2’).

 ``` r
 pf_config <- list(predictions = c("ols_1","xgb_1","xgb_2"),